Neuropsychology Postdoctoral Fellowship

-The postdoctoral training program in pediatric neuropsychology is conducted under the auspices of the Division of Pediatric Psychology and Neuropsychology, Nationwide Children's Hospital and the Division of Psychology, Department of Pediatrics, The Ohio State University.
+The postdoctoral training program in pediatric neuropsychology at Nationwide Children’s hospital is part of the Department of Pediatric Psychology, Nationwide Children's Hospital and the Division of Psychology, Department of Pediatrics, The Ohio State University College of Medicine.

-The training program is a member of the Association for Postdoctoral Programs in Clinical Neuropsychology (APPCN), and is therefore designed to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.
+The training program is a member of the Association for Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.

-The primary training site is Nationwide Children's Hospital (NCH) in Columbus, Ohio.
-NCH houses the Department of Pediatrics of The Ohio State University (OSU).
+The primary training site is Nationwide Children's Hospital in Columbus, Ohio.
+Nationwide Children’s houses the Department of Pediatrics of The Ohio State University (OSU) College of Medicine.
 The hospital is one of the largest pediatric facilities in the United States.
 It is certified as a Level I trauma center and serves as the major pediatric referral center for central Ohio, with a catchment area that extends into West Virginia and Kentucky.
-The Emergency Department is one of the busiest pediatric emergency facilities in the United States.
-The hospital serves many children with severe traumatic brain injuries each year.
-Post-acute care is often provided at the hospital's CARF-accredited Rehabilitation Unit.

-The program covers a period of 2 years, and consists of clinical, research, and educational activities.
-Approximately 60% of the fellow's time is devoted to clinical service and supervision, 20-30% to educational activities, and 10-20% to research activity.
+The program covers a period of 2 years and consists of clinical, research, and educational activities.
+Approximately 60 percent of the fellows’ time is devoted to clinical service and supervision, 20-30 percent to educational activities, and 10-20 percent to research activity.

 The clinical training component of the pediatric neuropsychology fellowship at Nationwide Children's Hospital is structured around three core areas of (1) Neuropsychological Evaluation, (2) Neuropsychological Consultation, and (3) Neuropsychological Intervention.
 Experiences are obtained in each of these three core areas across both years of the fellowship.